The Ultimate Guide to Low Energy & LED Lighting

 If you’re looking for an easy way to reduce your business’s energy consumption and save money on your bills, energy-efficient light bulbs is a great place to start.
+Energy prices have increased by over 150% since 2004, a trend likely to continue.
+Making the switch to LEDs could save your business up to 65% on lighting costs.

 Advances in manufacturing techniques, as well as increased efforts by companies in the UK to up their efforts with renewables, have seen a rapid uptake of energy-saving bulbs in the last decade.
 What exactly makes them so good when compared with their traditional counterparts?